 Note: The services described under Travel and Lodging are Covered Health Services only in connection with Transplantation services when received at a Designated Facility or Centers of Excellence.

 Travel and Lodging

-Well Connected will assist the patient and family with travel and lodging arrangements related to:
+Well Connected will assist the patient and family with travel and lodging:

 - Congenital Heart Disease (CHD);

+- obesity surgery services (BRS);

 - transplantation services; and

 - cancer-related treatments (CRS).